Regulatory and electronic invoices

 The delivery note is a document that accompanies goods during transport.
 It serves as proof that the goods have actually been delivered to the consignee.
 This document is essential for several reasons:

-• It is used to check that the goods delivered correspond to the initial order.
+- It allows you to verify that the goods delivered correspond to the initial order.

 What is the purpose of an invoice?